Buddy's Dental Procedure at Pioneer Paws Veterinary Clinic:

 x-rays of his teeth.
 All patients have all of their teeth x-rayed when they come in

-for a dental evaluation.
-It is amazing what problems we find on the x-rays when the
+for a dental evaluation at Pioneer Paws.
+It is amazing what problems we find on the

-dentist uses and the x-ray camera is the same as well.
-The x-rays are then
+film that your dentist uses and the x-ray camera is the same as well.
+The x-rays are

-developed in a "chair side" developer as it is called in human dentistry.
-A more
+then developed in a "chair side" developer as it is called in human dentistry.
+A

-appropriate name for us would be "table side" developer.
-Sally can develop the
+more appropriate name for this would be "table side" developer.
+The developing

 These are x-rays of the teeth